Shraddha Kapoor: Career fluctuations (2016–2017)

-Commercial success (2018–present)
+Further commercial success (2018–present)

-Kapoor next starred opposite Rajkummar Rao in the horror comedy Stree (2018).
+Kapoor next starred opposite Rajkummar Rao in the comedy horror Stree (2018).
 Based on the legend of Nale Ba, the film featured her as a mysterious, unnamed woman who falls in love with Rao's character.
 The critic Saibal Chatterjee took note of the film's feminist subtext and found Kapoor to be "suitably icy as the enigmatic woman".
 Rajeev Masand opined that she "blends in nicely as the alluring out-of-towner with an air of mystery around her".

 With gross earnings of over ₹1.7 billion, Stree emerged as her highest-grossing release to that point.
 In the same year, Kapoor reteamed with Shahid Kapoor in Batti Gul Meter Chalu, a social problem film about electricity issues in rural India.
 She agreed to the project due to the social message she found in the script.
 Filming was marred with dispute when the studio KriArj Entertainment failed to remunerate the crew.
 Following a brief hiatus, production resumed after Bhushan Kumar took over the project.
 Writing for India Today, Charu Thakur noted that Kapoor "needs to go a long way as far as her acting skills are concerned".

 Kapoor was committed to star in a biopic of badminton player Saina Nehwal, directed by Amole Gupte, but after filming for a few days she opted out of the project citing a scheduling conflict.
 She began 2019 by playing the leading lady opposite Prabhas in Sujeeth's action film Saaho.
 Budgeted at ₹3.5 billion, it is one of the most expensive Indian films produced.
 Kapoor shot her portions in Telugu and Hindi languages.
 In a scathing review for Mid-Day, Mayank Shekhar dismissed her part as "rather pale and pointless".
 The Telugu version of the film did not perform well, but its Hindi version was a commercial success.
 Her next film release was Nitesh Tiwari's Chhichhore, a comedy-drama about college life, co-starring Sushant Singh Rajput.
-Udita Jhunjhunwala of Mint labelled it a "lively homage to hostel life" and added that "in spite of a sketchy role, Kapoor delivers a moving and likeable performance".
+Udita Jhunjhunwala of Mint labelled it a "lively homage to hostel life" and added "in spite of a sketchy role, Kapoor delivers a moving and likeable performance".
 With a worldwide gross of over ₹2 billion, the film emerged as one of her most successful.